sanand0/til/til.md

 ## Oct 2025

+- 18 Nov 2025.
+Fixing laptop issues is clearly a whole lot easier with an AI chatbot.
+I fixed these Ubuntu issues purely using Claude.
+It told me what to run.
+I ran it, shared the output, it diagnosed, told me what to do next, etc. until the issues were fixed.
+For example:
+  - My keyboard shortcuts stopped working.
+It turned out I edited my [media-keys.dconf](https://github.com/sanand0/scripts/blob/29be5c4d79b5d75e96677aa1a850d273833caea8/setup/media-keys.dconf) and removed the trailing slash. [#](https://claude.ai/chat/1ba03ff1-627d-44bb-8c80-ef5f5c18f90d)
+  - A 3-finger tap mapped to a middle click and I couldn't remove it.
+It turned out my [touchegg.conf](https://github.com/sanand0/scripts/blob/29be5c4d79b5d75e96677aa1a850d273833caea8/touchegg.conf) explicitly had this mapping.
+I disabled it. [#](https://claude.ai/chat/46b030c2-7d82-439c-afb7-41515924ff0f)
+  - My gnome extensions would get disabled every time the screen went to sleep.
+It turned out my extension cache was corrupted or stale. `sudo apt install --reinstall gnome-shell-extension-manager` and `rm -rf ~/.cache/gnome-shell/` fixed it. [#](https://claude.ai/chat/46b030c2-7d82-439c-afb7-41515924ff0f)
 - 17 Nov 2025.
 [GhostScript](https://www.ghostscript.com/) seems the best way to compress PDFs via the CLI.
 Example: `gs -sDEVICE=pdfwrite -dCompatibilityLevel=1.4 -dPDFSETTINGS=/screen -dNOPAUSE -dQUIET -dBATCH -sOutputFile=output.pdf input.pdf`
 - 17 Nov 2025.
 Pandoc supports [Lua filters](https://pandoc.org/lua-filters.html) which are a powerful way to customize the document conversion process.
 Here is a Lua filter that converts horizontal rules in a markdown document to page breaks and preserve in a Word document (OpenXML format)
   ```lua